GuillaumeDMMarion/crypto-invest/README.rst

 -   BINANCE for order execution
 -   AWS for data storage
 -   AWS for model management
--   AWS for order initiation.
+-   AWS for order initiation

 Main functionalities